semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 **Out of scope (for this epic):**

 * Full refactor of TemplateMappings to support arbitrarily complex mapping rules.
-* Implementing per-resource-type template selection beyond a single “resource page template” per node.
+* Implementing per-resource-type template selection beyond a single “resource page template” per knop.
 * The TODO `VersioningState` properties (they’re orthogonal).

 ---